Learn the types of allergies including food allergies, seasonal allergies, pet allergies, and many more.

 If you suffer from a milk allergy, strictly avoiding milk and food containing milk and milk products is the only way to prevent a reaction, which can include immediate wheezing, vomiting, and hives.

-Egg allergies -- especially to egg whites -- are more common in children than in adults and reactions range from mild to severe.
+Egg allergies are more common in children than in adults.
+Reactions range from mild to severe.

 If you suffer from a nut allergy, strictly avoiding nuts, including peanuts and tree nuts like cashews and walnuts, and food containing nuts is the only way to prevent a reaction.

 If you’re allergic to one kind of fish, your doctor may have told you to avoid others.
 Here’s what to look out for.

 If you’re allergic to one type of shellfish, you may have problems with others.
 Take these steps to make sure you don’t have an allergic reaction.

 Sulfites are a group of sulfur-based compounds that may occur naturally or may be added to food as an enhancer and preservative.
 The FDA estimates that one out of 100 people is sensitive to the compounds.